 The Compound—The extensive outdoor patio beckons you in while the indoor space encourages you to linger.
 This long-standing iconic restaurant on Canyon Road is open for lunch and dinner and offers something for everyone

-Become a PatronSupport Santa Fe Foodies!
+Become a PatronSupport Santa Fe Foodies and dive into the food scene!

 Full Unlocked Features